 - An Enterprise subscription

-- Originally licensed VNC Server on a particular using a license key
+- Originally licensed VNC Server on a particular computer using your 25 character license key

 - Only establish direct connections to that computer (that is, you never establish cloud connections)